Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Not all roofs are created equal, and neither is the experience of the inspectors.
 The techniques for inspecting a cedar shake roof are very different from those for a flat commercial roof.
 It’s important to choose a professional who has direct experience with your specific roofing material, whether it’s composition shingles, metal, or a specialty product like DaVinci Roofscapes.
 When you call for an inspection, ask about their team’s familiarity with your type of residential roofing.
 An inspector with the right background will know exactly what to look for, from common failure points to material-specific signs of aging.

-Review Their Sample Reports and Follow-Up Process
+Review Sample Reports and Ask About Next Steps

 A quality inspection ends with a quality report.
 This document should be more than a simple checklist; it should be a detailed summary of the findings, complete with photos, clear descriptions of any issues, and straightforward recommendations.
 Ask a potential company if you can see a sample report.
 This will show you the level of detail you can expect.
 Also, ask about their follow-up process.
 What happens after you receive the report?
 A great company will walk you through the findings, answer your questions, and provide a clear, no-pressure quote if any roof repairs are needed.

-Is a Roof Inspection a Worthwhile Investment?
+Is a Roof Inspection a Good Investment?

 When you’re managing a budget, any extra expense can feel like a burden.
 It’s easy to look at a roof inspection as just another line item, but it’s one of the most valuable investments you can make for your property.
 Think of it as a check-up for one of your home’s most critical components.
 A thorough inspection gives you a clear picture of your roof’s health, helps you plan for future maintenance, and provides peace of mind, especially after a classic Puget Sound storm.
 It’s not just about finding problems; it’s about protecting your entire home from the top down.
 By spending a little now, you can avoid significant, stressful, and costly repairs down the road.